GamingCuber/final_project_hth/README.md

 # final_project_hth
-This is my final project for Hack the Hood's Build program
+This is Enkhamgalan Enkhsaikhan's final project for Hack the Hood's Build program

 ## Instructions
 1. Find a dataset you want to analyze on Kaggle or another site (make sure the dataset is in one file, .csv format!)